Requirements · Cloudflare Magic Transit docs

 The SYN-ACK packet sent to the client during TCP handshake encodes the value for maximum segment size (MSS).
 Egress packets are routed via your ISP interface, and each packet must comply with the standard Internet routable maximum transmission unit (MTU), which is 1500 bytes.

-To accommodate the additional header data, you must set the MSS value to 1436 bytes at your physical egress interfaces (not the GRE tunnel interfaces):
+You must set the MSS value to 1436 bytes at your physical egress interfaces — not the GRE tunnel interfaces — to accommodate the additional header data.

 |Standard Internet routable MTU